Mexit/MultiOS-USB/docs/Supported_OS.md

 Where:
 **Boot from exFAT** - Tells whether the OS supports booting from exFAT
-**GRUB loopback support** - Tells whether the ISO supports [GRUB Loopback](https://www.gnu.org/software/grub/manual/grub/html_node/Loopback-booting.html)
+**loopback.cfg support** - Tells whether the ISO supports booting from a [loopback.cfg](https://www.supergrubdisk.org/wiki/Loopback.cfg) file